uio-bmi/immuneML/docs/source/developer_docs.rst

   #.
 Read the :ref:`Information for new developers` and other relevant tutorials as needed.
   #.
 Follow the guide to :ref:`Set up immuneML for development`.
   #.
-Create a new branch with a descriptive name from the master branch.
+Create a new branch with a descriptive name from the development branch.
   #.
 Implement your changes and add documentation.
   #.
-Make a pull request to the master branch.
+Make a pull request to the development branch.

 .. toctree::
   :maxdepth: 1